GregHilston/Code-Foo/Challenges/challenge_31_max_flow/README.md

 ```
 /**
-* This function calculates the maximum flow in a DAG, described by the given JSON file path.
+* This function calculates the maximum flow in a directed graph, described by the given JSON file path.
-* @param filePath File containing the DAG.
+* @param filePath File containing the directed graph.
-* @return int Returns the max flow of the DAG.
+* @return int Returns the max flow of the directed graph.
 */
 public int maxFlow(String filePath) {
 }